What could possibly be better than taking a hike? Taking a hike… with your pet!

 Do keep your eyes on your pet.

 Remember you’re in the wild, and the same threats to you apply to your pet.
 Avoid an encounter with poison oak or position ivy by keeping your pet on the trail and out of the brush.
+You may want to bring an outdoor first aid kit for your pets just in case.
 Stay alert and be mindful of dangerous wildlife like snakes, bears, and mountain lions.

 Do practice Leave No Trace (LNT) principles.